sugarlabs/GSoC/Ideas-2019.md

 **Description**

-Dashboards - This involves developing an app that provides at-a-glance views of key performance indicators relevant to Sugar users, more like a heatmap of the user’s progress (e.g last activity worked on, last project opened etc.)
+Dashboard - This involves developing an app that provides at-a-glance views of key performance indicators relevant to Sugar users, more like a heatmap of the user’s progress (e.g last activity worked on, last project opened etc.)

-“Tamagotchi” - This involve designing a widget that can substitute for the XO in the center of the screen that gives the user an overall health condition of your computer e.g battery status, available disk space, etc. It would provide an at-a-glance indication of machine
+“Tamagotchi” - This involves designing a widget that can substitute for the XO in the center of the screen that gives the user an overall health condition of your computer e.g battery status, available disk space, etc. It would provide an at-a-glance indication of machine